Links & What I've Been Reading Q1 2021

 - Childhood's End by Arthur C. Clarke.
 An incredibly silly relic from the cold war.
 Silly aliens, silly utopias, and a very silly resolution that literally involves a séance and a ouija board!
 Very pessimistic about the future of humanity.
 Tries to go for that epic space-is-giant, humans-are-tiny-and-irrelevant feeling but it really didn't work for me.

 - Undaunted Courage: Meriwether Lewis, Thomas Jefferson, and the Opening of the American West by Stephen E. Ambrose.
 Ambrose has come under attack for his rather cavalier attitude toward plagiarism and telling the truth, but he's undeniably a great storyteller.
 And it's pop history after all, not an academic tome.
 Despite some distracting jingoism and fanboyism he does a great job of documenting Lewis & Clark's incredible adventure across the Rockies to the Pacific.
-It's incredible how peaceful their interactions with the Native Americans were, but you can also see the seeds of future conflict right away.
+It's almost unbelievable how peaceful their interactions with the Native Americans were, but you can also see the seeds of future conflict right away.
 Jefferson plays a big role and he was an incredibly cool figure.
 Not sure what to make of the pathetic and tragic ending to Lewis's life...